 , according to the US Environmental Protection Agency.

 "The best thing to do," advises Neuberg

-The picture for plastic trees isn't so rosy -- the Carbon Trust estimate a carbon footprint of around 40 kg CO2e for a two-meter tree -- but the beauty is that it can be reused.
+The picture for plastic trees isn't so rosy.
+The Carbon Trust estimates a carbon footprint of around 40 kg CO2e for a two-meter tree, but its beauty is that it can be reused.